 Scholarship Opportunity for undergraduates: Click here.

 Please read our Refund Policy for details on withdrawal dates!

-A second semester option based in Szeged, Hungary will also be available.
+Spend the fall semester in Szeged, Hungary and continue your spring semester studies in Krakow!
 See UWSP International Programs Staff for details and click here for latest price estimates.